clojurewerkz/cassaforte/README.md

 ## Supported Features

  * Connection to a single node or a cluster
- * _All_ CQL operations
+ * _All_ CQL 3.1 operations
- * CQL 3.0 queries, including queries with placeholders (?, a la JDBC)
+ * CQL queries, including prepared statements
- * Nice CQL query DSL for Clojure
+ * Nice query DSL for Clojure
  * Automatic deserialization of column names and values according to the schema
  * TLS connections, Kerberos authentication (DataStax Enterprise)